When Are CDs a Good Investment to Consider?

 The Takeaway

 CDs are a safe, secure investment option earning better-than-average interest compared to other types of bank accounts.
 If you have money that you don’t need access to immediately, you can probably earn more interest on that money by investing it in CDs than by leaving it in a savings account.
 But watch out for the penalties associated with withdrawing your money early.
-Used correctly, CDs can be a great way to invest your money with minimal risk of losses.
+Used correctly, CDs may be a great way to invest your money with minimal risk of losses.

-Mark Hollwedel
+Headshot of Mark Hollwedel

 Mark Hollwedel is a freelance researcher and writer specializing in finance and technology topics.